Thee Beginning of the End:

 Together they swam, slithered, trotted or stumbled forward through the eons, undergoing the periodic costume and scenic changes scripted by chance, death and change: as filter feeders, bloodsuckers, or toothy sets of murderous jaws; now amphibian, now reptile, and most recently as mammal… replicating the digestive tube format in myriad variations until together they arrived at last as Australopithecus, the threshold of this modern world.

-As we survey hominid progress from “Lucy” on up through Homo Erectus, branching away into the dead ends known as Neanderthal and Cro-Magnon, we gain a profound appreciation for the usefulness of the thought-full junior partner.
-From within the bony prison of the skull, like an engineer at NASA directing the activities of a distant Martian Lander, the Mind drew upon the body’s sensory inputs from the world.
+As we survey hominid progress from “Lucy” on up through Homo Erectus, branching away into the dead ends known as Neanderthal and Cro-Magnon, we gain a profound appreciation for the useful Mind of our thought-full junior partner.
+From within the bony prison of the skull, like an engineer at NASA directing the activities of a distant Martian Lander, the Mind cleverly drew upon the body’s sensory inputs from the world.
 It devised better hunting strategies, discovered the mysteries of the planted grain, mastered the use of fire, performed the thought experiment that attached knapped flint to wooden shafts, and served as an early warning system to protect its Lord & Master from physical harm.

 This long spiraling climb through the millennia has not only been the story of these boon companions learning to get what they wanted from a hostile environment.
 It has also been the chronicle of the dramatic explosion of a specialized human activity–the newly fashioned power to reflect, to analyze and to anticipate, all on a scale far beyond that possessed by those cousins of ours who never made it out of the seas or out of the trees.